owenwienczkowski/imdb_sentiment/README.md

 ﻿# Sentiment Classifier using Hugging Face Transformers

 A modular NLP pipeline and interactive web app for sentiment analysis on text using Hugging Face Transformers.
-This project demonstrates scalable inference, multilingual compatibility, model evaluation, and clean engineering practices.
+This project demonstrates scalable inference, binary and multi-class classification compatibility, model evaluation, and clean engineering practices.

 ## Project Overview